 - What is happening with clinical trials?

 80% of clinical trials have now reopened, and we hope they will stay open during this new lockdown.
 You should contact your clinical team with questions about your individual treatment including any trials you are part of.
 We will update this section as soon as we know more.

 - What do I do if I have COVID-19 symptoms?

-If you fall ill from COVID-19, or any other condition, and require treatment in hospital, you will still be treated as normal and will absolutely not be denied any medical intervention because you are in the shielding group.
+If you fall ill from COVID-19, or any other condition, and require treatment in hospital, you will still be treated as normal and will absolutely not be denied any medical intervention because you are clinically extremely vulnerable.